inichair/inichair.github.io/_posts/2019-02-10-resources.md

 tags: [python]
 ---
 Here I will keep a list of all youtube videos, online courses, books, and websites that have been helpful to me in my Data Science Journey.
-When I some spare time I will try to summarize my learnings of each resource in a seperate blog.
+When I have some spare time I will try to summarize my learnings of each resource in a seperate blog.

 ## Resources I have finished: